Chern-Simons gravitational term coupled to a spectator field: Parity violation in scalar-tensor bispectra

-Once fixed the momenta $\mathbf K^c_i$ in the space, $\mathcal C_{\lambda}(\mathbf{K^c})$ can be easily computed in terms of the wave-numbers $K^c_i$.
-The simplest choice is the one outlined in Appendix \ref{app:pol_ten}, where the graviton momentum is along the x-axis.
-We find

-which is independent on the helicity $\lambda$. \item For each scalar or tensor external leg connected to a vertex we have the following \textit{bulk-to-boundary} propagator

-\item Then, depending on the vertex combination we have one of the following \textit{bulk} propagators for the isocurvature field $\delta\sigma$:
+\item Then, depending on the vertex combination we have one of the following \textit{bulk} propagators for the spectator field $\delta\sigma$:

-Here the mode-function $v_\sigma$ corresponds to the one of the isocurvature field. \item In the end we need to sum over all the vertex combinations and channels (or momenta exchange) to obtain the final result. \end{enumerate} By accounting for these rules, we get the result\footnote{Here and afterwards we will omit the momentum conservation pre-factor $(2 \pi)^3 \delta^{(3)}(\bk_1+\bk_2+\bk_3)$.}
+Here the mode-function $v_\sigma$ corresponds to the one of the spectator field, Eq. \eqref{eq:vsigma_m}. \item In the end we need to sum over all the vertex combinations and channels (or momenta exchange) to obtain the final result. \end{enumerate} By accounting for these rules, we get the final result\footnote{Here and afterwards we will omit the momentum conservation pre-factor $(2 \pi)^3 \delta^{(3)}(\bk_1+\bk_2+\bk_3)$.}

 In this result we factorize a momenta-dependent part and we need to compute a time-ordered variance

 where